-Today, it is not enough to simply reach potential candidates through social networks or email campaigns, but to convert the audience reached into real candidates, to follow the process in teams, to feed the pools of candidates that have been created and, finally, to measure their satisfaction.
+Today, it is not enough to simply reach potential candidates through social networks or email campaigns, but to convert the audience reached into real candidates, to follow the process in teams, to feed the pools of candidates and, finally, to measure their satisfaction.

 An ATS costs on average 5000€ per year, the Linkedin recruiter license is 700€ per month, these are costs that imply a strong involvement of the teams.

 The fees of recruitment agencies vary according to their business model.
 A hunting firm costs on average 30 to 35% of the gross annual salary and requires a mandate with an initial advance of 30% of the total amount.
 A firm generally operates on a success fee basis (candidate start-up) for a fixed fee of between €6000 and 25% of the gross annual salary.

 Recruiters are accustomed to using activity "metrics" in order to ensure that they are achieving a satisfactory result for their internal client and driving their business.
 Here are some of these Key Performance Indicators:

 - Reach an average of 15 candidates to get a response on Linkedin

 - To reach an average of 80 candidates per phone to get an interesting applicant.